NeoGeographyToolkit/StereoPipeline/docs/tools/texrecon.rst

 --------

-The ``texrecon`` script takes as input several images, their camera poses, camera intrinsics, and a mesh, for one or ore sensors, in .ply format, and creates a textured mesh as an .obj file.
+The ``texrecon`` script takes as input several images, their camera poses, camera intrinsics for one or more sensors, a mesh, in .ply format, and creates a textured mesh as an .obj file.
 This tool is a wrapper around the third-party `MVS-Texturing
 <https://github.com/nmoehrle/mvs-texturing>`_ software.